lexermal/website-weixler-me/blog/Basic-cluster-setup/07 Setup Backups.md

 ```
 You will see it reads out "Hello World".

-Ok, lets clean up with the following commands:
+Ok, let's clean up with the following commands:
 ```
 velero backup delete nginx-backup --confirm kubectl delete namespace nginx-example
 ```

 ## Configure scheduled backups
-For scheduling backups are many options on what to include, when to schedule it and how long it should be stored.
+For scheduling backups are many options on what to include, when to schedule it, and how long it should be stored.
 I recommend the following as basis:
 ```
 velero schedule create daily-full-backup --default-volumes-to-fs-backup=true --schedule="0 1 * * *" --ttl 168h0m0s
 velero schedule create weekly-full-backup --default-volumes-to-fs-backup=true --schedule="@every 168h" --ttl 1440h0m0s
 ```
-It's a daily backup at 1 am being saved for one week and a weekly backup held for two months.
+It's a daily backup at 1 a.m. being saved for one week and a weekly backup held for two months.

 With these backups, you can restore the whole cluster or single namespaces using the following:
 ```